 - Cleaning up trash at a local park

-- Offer to walk or care for neighborhood pets
+- Offering to walk or care for neighborhood pets

-- Sponsor an area of nature preserve or forest
+- Sponsoring an area of nature preserve or forest

-- Organize local carpool locations to help reduce car emissions
+- Organizing local carpool locations to help reduce car emissions

-- Volunteer at a nature camp to teach young children about the environment
+- Volunteering at a nature camp to teach younger children about the environment

 Not all volunteer projects need to benefit the homeless or animals.
-Some of the elderly people in communities across the country could use a friendly face and a helping hand.
-Consider getting in contact with a local nursing home or church to find out whether there are any elderly residents who could benefit from your group’s time and effort.
+Older people in the community could use a friendly face and a helping hand.
+Contact a local nursing home or church to determine whether any residents could benefit from your group’s time and effort.

-Here are some ideas for a group interested in volunteering their time to benefit elderly members of their community:
+Here are some ideas for a group interested in volunteering their time to benefit older members of their community:

 - Delivering groceries and meals